 - reschedule the appointment for as soon as possible after the 14 day exclusion

-- remind them they are to self-isolate at home for 14 days after they departed mainland China, or had close contact with a person with confirmed COVID-19 while infectious
+- remind them they are to self-isolate at home for 14 days after they returned or if they have had close contact with a person with confirmed COVID-19 while infectious

 - Note, facilities will need to develop a system to implement the above steps, including appointing an appropriate person to assess whether or not it’s safe to defer the outpatient appointment.